-Construction Quarterly features construction industry news highlights, a stock index, economic indicators, and industry survey results.
+Construction Quarterly features insightful commentary, industry news highlights, a stock index, economic indicators, and periodic survey results.

-Trucking Quarterly features trucking industry news, transportation industry news, and economic trends that affect for-hire and private carriers.
+Trucking Quarterly features insightful commentary, industry news, and economic trends that affect for-hire and private carriers.

 Q1-2014 Trucking Quarterly (PDF) Trucking industry executives anticipate continued economic growth, increased freight tonnage, and renewed demand for equipment replacement in 2014.